 This is a case alleging due process violations by a now-deceased Pennsylvania State Police (PSP) officer.
 It arises from the alleged malicious prosecution and failure to disclose exculpatory evidence in a 1986 murder trial and at a Post-Conviction Relief Act proceeding.
 The former inmate was released after spending 20-plus years in State prison.
 Dispositive motions were partially successful, leaving the malicious prosecution claim for trial.
 The Third Circuit had ordered the court to require additional briefing on the immunity claims.
 The briefing has been completed, and the parties await the court's rulings.
 The Commonwealth's estimated exposure exceeds \$2,000,000.
 On April 16, 2020, the District Court issued on opinion denying the County Defendants' request for summary judgment on matters identified by the Third Circuit for resolution on remand.
 This opinion also determined that Defendant Kopas (a former Assistant District Attorney) would not be reinstated as a defendant.
 Plaintiff sought reconsideration of certain aspects of this opinion which has been denied.
-The parties have been ordered to participate in ADR by September 22, 2020.
+The parties participated in an ADR session on September 22, 2020; however, no resolution was achieved.
+PSP has nonetheless expressed interest in resolving the case and is awaiting a renewed demand from Plaintiff.
 Presumably, a trial date will be set if ADR is not successful.